aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 Use `powertools_base64` function to decode any base64 data.

-This sample will decode the base64 value within the `data` key, and decode the JSON string into a valid JSON before we can validate it.
+This sample will decode the base64 value within the `data` key, and deserialize the JSON string before validation.

 === "powertools_base64_jmespath_function.py"